mcdonc/vids/discouragecontributions/script.rst

 ========================================================
-How To Discourage Contributors to an Open Source Project
+How To Discourage Contribution to an Open Source Project
 ========================================================

 I submitted my first pull request (to documentation) in a popular open source